Basic Methods

 Then we perform the same exercise with the left arm, and then with each leg.
 The “hose” must come down from the chest to each leg through the corresponding side of the body.

-Place images of two barrels under each foot.
-Let one of them be empty and the other full of white liquid light.
+Place images of two big barrels under the feet.
+Let one barrel be empty and the other full of white liquid light.
 Touch this light with the foot-hose and pump it through the body-pump into the other barrel.
-With each inhaling, the pump chamber inside the body and the head is expanding, drawing the light from the full vessel through the leg.
+With each inhaling, the pump chamber inside the body and the head is expanding, drawing the light from the full barrel through the leg.
 With each exhaling, the chamber is contracting; the light pouring out through the other leg into the empty barrel.
 Thus we cleanse the whole body from inside.

 When the barrel with light gets empty — fill it up again and overturn the content of the other barrel into an image of fire, so that all dirt that has streamed out burns.
 Turn the body around over the barrels — and repeat the exercise with another half of the body.